meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Creating_Documentation.md

 *   **Solution/Procedure**: Detail the steps or configuration required to resolve the problem or perform the operation.
 *   **Tools Used**: List the specific tools, commands, or code snippets involved.
 *   **Best Practices**: Include any recommended practices or considerations.
+*   **CRQ Linkage (Optional)**: If this SOP is a direct result of a CRQ or is closely related to one, consider referencing the relevant CRQ(s) for traceability and context.

 ### 2.5 Organize Documentation